survivejs/webpack-book/manuscript/advanced_techniques/01_understanding_chunks.md

   return <span>No results</span>;
 };

 function loadIndex() {
   // Here's the magic.
-Set up `require.ensure` to tell Webpack
+Set up `import` to tell Webpack
   // to split here and load our search index dynamically.
   //
-  // The first parameter defines possible dependencies that
-  // must be loaded first.
-Given there aren't any, we will
-  // leave it as an empty array. return new Promise((resolve, reject) => {
-    // This can be replaced with `import` in webpack 2.
-That would return
-    // a Promise and give proper error handling unlike `require.ensure`. require.ensure([], require => {
-      const lunr = require('lunr');
-      const search = require('../search_index.json');

-      resolve({
+  // Note that you will need to shim Promise.all for
+  // older browsers and Internet Explorer! return Promise.all([
+    import('lunr'),
+    import('../search_index.json')
+  ]).then(([lunr, search]) => {
+    return {
       index: lunr.Index.load(search.index),
       lines: search.lines
+    };
   });
-    });
-  });
 }

 ```

-In the example, webpack detects the `require.ensure` statically.
+In the example, webpack detects the `import` statically.
 It is able to generate a separate bundle based on this split point.
 Given it relies on static analysis, you cannot generalize `loadIndex` in this case and pass the search index path as a parameter.

 The approach is useful with routers too.
 As the user enters some route, you can load the dependencies the resulting view needs.
 Alternatively you can start loading dependencies as the user scrolls a page and gets near parts with actual functionality. `require.ensure` provides a lot of power and allows you to keep your application lean.

-T> `require.ensure` respects `output.publicPath` option.

-T> Webpack 2 supports [import](https://github.com/tc39/proposal-dynamic-import) semantics.
-We can use `import('lunr').then(lunr => ...).catch(err => ...)` kind of declarations there.

-T> There's a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and Webpack.
+You can find a [full example](https://github.com/survivejs-demos/lunr-demo) showing how it all goes together with lunr, React, and webpack.
+The basic idea is the same, but there's more setup in place.

+T> `import` respects `output.publicPath` option.

 T> Incidentally it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using lazy loading.
 PRPL (Push, Render, Pre-cache, Lazy-load) has been designed mobile web in mind and canbe implemented using webpack.

+T> In webpack 1 this feature was known as `require.ensure`.
+Its main handicap was that it was missing proper error handling.
+It was also more difficult to compose as it wasn't `Promise` based.

-## Dynamic Loading with Webpack
+## Dynamic Loading with `require.context`

-Beyond `require.ensure`, there's another type of `require` that you should be aware of.
+Beyond `import`, there's another type of `require` that you should be aware of.
 It's [require.context](https://webpack.js.org/configuration/entry-context/#context). `require.context` is a type of `require` which contents aren't known compile-time.

 Let's say you are writing a static site generator on top of webpack.
 You could model your site contents within a directory structure.
 At the simplest level you could have just a `pages/` directory which would contain Markdown files.